SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 and this type can be used like any other type in Swift.
 This makes it easy to pass functions as parameters to other functions, and to return functions from functions.
-Functions can also be nested within other functions to encapsulate useful functionality within a local function scope.
+Functions can also be written within other functions to encapsulate useful functionality within a local function scope.

 ..
 TODO: should this chapter mention __FUNCTION__